hydraulic-software/conveyor/guidebook/docs/configs/index.md

 ## Per-user defaults

-Config placed in the following paths will be merged into every build file:
+Config placed in the following location will be merged into every build file:

 * **Windows:** `%USERPROFILE%\Hydraulic\Conveyor\defaults.conf`
 * **Linux:** `~/.config/hydraulic/conveyor/defaults.conf`
 * **macOS:** `~/Library/Preferences/Hydraulic/Conveyor/defaults.conf`

+!!! note "Other files"
+    Only `defaults.conf` is read from this directory.
+If you want other bits of config there too, you will need to use an `include` statement.
+Paths in config files are resolved relative to the config file in which they are found.

 ## Compatibility levels